Call 24/7 (405) 232-1985

 If your medical records are being used as the basis for a lawsuit, you may be unable to obtain copies.
 It can also be very difficult to get copies of notes made by your psychotherapist.
 Finally, your doctor may deny your request if they believe that giving you your medical records would cause you harm.

-If you need your medical records for a personal injury lawsuit, you should be sure to get assistance from the Parrish DeVaughn Law Firm.
+If you need your medical records for a personal injury lawsuit, you should be sure to get assistance from Parrish DeVaughn Injury Lawyers.

-Our attorneys can help you obtain your medical records and can advise you on the best way to use your records in your personal injury suit.
-Contact the Parrish DeVaughn Law Firm today.
+Our Oklahoma City personal injury attorneys can help you obtain your medical records and advise you on the best way to use them in your injury claim.
+Contact us today.